Lincoln police investigating fatal hit-and-run - NewsBreak

 Lincoln police investigating fatal hit-and-run

 LINCOLN, Neb.-Police in Lincoln are investigating a hit and run that left a Lincoln man dead.
-Police said the crash happened on Saturday at around 9:26 p.m., at the...northplattepost.com
+Police said the crash happened on Saturday at around 9:26 p.m., at the...panhandlepost.com

 LINCOLN, Neb.-Police in Lincoln are investigating a hit and run that left a Lincoln man dead.
-Police said the crash happened on Saturday at around 9:26 p.m., at the...northplattepost.com
+Police said the crash happened on Saturday at around 9:26 p.m., at the...panhandlepost.com

 Comments / 0